-We have sent you the Proxy Materials because you are an ordinary shareholder of record and our Board is soliciting your proxy to vote at the AGM, including at any adjournments or postponements thereof.
-You do not need to attend the AGM to vote your shares.
+We have made available the Proxy Materials to you because you are an ordinary shareholder of record and our Board is soliciting your proxy to vote at the AGM, including at any adjournments or postponements thereof.
+Information on how to attend and vote in person at the AGM is discussed below.
+However, you do not need to attend the AGM to vote your shares.

-You may vote by proxy over the Internet or by mail, and your vote will be cast on your behalf at the AGM.
+You may vote by proxy over the internet or by mail, and your vote will be cast on your behalf at the AGM.
 In addition, if you are an institutional investor, you may also be able to appoint a proxy electronically via the Proxymity platform.
 To submit your proxy, simply follow the instructions in this proxy statement.
-All proxies, however submitted, must be lodged with our registrar, Computershare Investor Services PLC ("Computershare"), by no later than 1:00 p.m.
-London time (8:00 a.m.
-Eastern Daylight Time) on Thursday, June 24, 2021.
+All proxies, however submitted, must be lodged with our registrar, Computershare Investor Services PLC ("Computershare"), by no later than 12:00 p.m. (midday) London time (7:00 a.m.
+Eastern Daylight Time) on Friday, June 9, 2023.

-Materials for ADS holders of record, including this proxy statement, the Annual Report on Form 10-K, the 2020 U.K. Annual Report and an ADS proxy card, will be mailed on or about April 30, 2021 to all ADS holders, including banks, brokers and nominees, who are registered as holders of ADSs in the ADS register by 5:00 p.m.
-Eastern Daylight Time on April 23, 2021 (the record date for ADS holders).
+Materials for ADS holders of record, including this proxy statement, the Annual Report on Form 10-K, the 2022 U.K. Annual Report and an ADS proxy card, will be mailed on or about April 28, 2023 to all ADS holders, including banks, brokers and nominees, who are registered as holders of ADSs in the ADS register by 5:00 p.m.
+Eastern Daylight Time on April 14, 2023 (the record date for ADS holders).